Landau and leading singularities in arbitrary space-time dimensions

 \section{Leray residues}

-We will give a brief introduction, without any proofs, to multi-dimensional theory of residues due to Leray.
-It is one of the possible extensions of the one dimensional residue theory.
-It is particularly useful in our application as it introduces residue operator that acts directly on differential forms.
-For a detailed presentation and proofs of this theory we refer the Reader to the original work of Leray~\cite{Leray_1959} or \cite{Pham2011full,Aizenberg1994}.
+We will give a brief introduction, without any proofs, to the multi-dimensional theory of residues due to Leray.
+It is one of the possible extensions of the one-dimensional residue theory.
+It is particularly useful in our application as it introduces a residue operator that acts directly on differential forms.
+For a detailed presentation and proofs of this theory, we refer the Reader to the original work of Leray~\cite{Leray_1959} or \cite{Pham2011full,Aizenberg1994}.

-Let $X$ be a complex analytic manifold with a singularity on an analytic set $S \subset X$.
-If $\phi$ is a closed differential form in $X-S$ with a pole of first order on $S$, then in a neighbourhood of any point $a \in S$ the form $\phi$ can be represented as,
+Let $X$ be a complex analytic manifold and $S$ a closed analytic submanifold of complex codimension 1.
+If $\phi$ is a closed differential form in $X-S$ with a pole of first order on $S$, then in a neighbourhood $U_{a}$ of any point $a \in S$ the form $\phi$ can be represented as,

 where, $s=s_{a}(z)$, is a defining function for the manifold $S$ in $U_{a}$, and $\psi$, $\theta$ are forms which are regular on $U_{a}$.
 The restriction $\psi \vert_{S}$ is called the residue form of the form $\phi$, $\psi \vert_{S} \equiv res[\phi]$. \begin{theorem} For an arbitrary closed form $\phi$ of degree $p$ on $X-S$ and a cycle $\sigma \in Z_{p-1}(S)$ there is a formula,